vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Accounts/accounts.md

   - The 'ACCEPTED' state is designated by half-amber and green icon.
   - The 'COMPLETED' state is designated by a green icon.

-**You can Revoke the invitation before the recipient accepts the invitation.
+**You can Revoke the invitation before the recipient accepts it.
 You may re-invite the user at a later time.**